Prambanan Temple, Yogyakarta, Indonesia

 When the flow of energy is obstructed it can also prevent you from taking action you know you need to take.
 You find yourself procrastinating because you are afraid or do not have the motivation to take the next step.

-So the statue of Rara Jonggrang-Durga represents your inability to destroy old value that do not serve you in order to create the qualities of character you need to develop.
+So the statue of Rara Jonggrang-Durga represents your inability to destroy old value that does not serve you in order to create the qualities of character you need to develop.

 Understanding the esoteric meaning of ancient symbolism not only helps you learn how to improve yourself, but also gives you the power to protect yourself from the masters that use you as a puppet.